sushanthmedari/MarketInsight/README.md

 It will be similar to websites like [this](https://roic.ai/) and [this](https://www.stratosphere.io/), but with a bit more focus on the macroeconomic factors.
 The application will be built using Next.js , TypeScript and Tailwind for the frontend.
 It will use Python and Flask for the backend, ensuring a modern and efficient development stack.

+### How to locally run the application

+The app requires the Finnhub API key, currently this only requires a simple [sign up](https://finnhub.io/).

 ### What problem does this solve?

 As a former finance student with experience in equity research, I recognize the challenges investors face when accessing and analyzing financial data for stock valuation.
 Staying updated with real-time market news and macroeconomic indicators can be time-consuming.
 This app intends to solve some of these problems.